On this page

 - Understanding how an asthma diagnosis is made for patients at your practice will help you to identify areas for improvement.

-- Reduced workload from improved asthma care for those diagnosed as asthma and reduced prescription requests from those who do not have asthma.
+- Reduced workload from improved asthma care for patients with asthma and reduced prescription requests from those who do not have asthma.

 Benefits for The Planet